 During Akhet, the first season of the ancient Egyptian calendar, festivals were held across Egypt to celebrate Osiris’ life, death, and rebirth.

 Osiris absorbed and became associated with many other deities over time.
 They included Wepwawet, Sahu, Banebdjed, and Anhur.
-This means that he was almost constantly worshipped across Egypt until the rise of Christianity during the time of the Roman Empire.
+This means that he was almost constantly worshiped across Egypt until the rise of Christianity during the time of the Roman Empire.
 His cult continued in Philae, an island in the Upper Nile, until the time of Emperor Justinian I (527 to 565).

 Facts About Osiris